 The Richter Scale measures the size of an earthquake.
 It is a measure of the energy released.
-When earthquakes are deep in the Earth their energy is the same but the shaking does not feel as strong as shallow earthquakes.
+When earthquakes are deep in the Earth their energy is the same.
+But the shaking does not feel as strong as shallow earthquakes.

 Investigate to find the answers to these questions.

-The water cycle simplified is when water circulates from clouds to the soil to streams to rivers to the oceans and then returns to the clouds.
+The water cycle is when water circulates from clouds to the soil to streams to rivers to the oceans and then returns to the clouds.

-Above the crust (the solid layer of the earth that we live on) is a layer of air that is essential to all living things, called the atmosphere.
-Our atmosphere can be divided into different layers.
+Above the crust is a layer of air that is essential to all living things, called the atmosphere.
+Our atmosphere divides into different layers.
 Closest to the ground is the troposphere, which is about 8–15 kilometres thick.
 This is the layer where most of our weather occurs as it is the most dense.

 When the magma is forced out above ground, it cools to form solid rock.
-This is called lava.
+This is lava.
 Lava can flow in sheets to form layers of new rock, but it can also build up hills and mountains, which we call volcanoes.

-All of New Zealand’s active volcanoes are on the North Island or in the sea near the North Island.
+New Zealand’s active volcanoes are on the North Island or in the sea near the North Island.
 Volcanoes can produce lava as well as ash, lahar and a range of different gases.
 Some of these extremely poisonous.

 Make small volcanoes out of gelatine and show how pressure in a volcano causes the eruption of magma.